 It is better to consult your dietitian or nutritionist for a healthy diet.
 They can tell you the correct course of action and make a diet that you must follow for the rest of your life.
 The general rule is to eat fewer calories and say no to refined carbs like bakery items and sweets.
 By consuming more fiber, vegetables, and fruits, you can keep your sugar levels under control.

 Daily exercise keeps your body active.
 You must exercise frequently and moderately to control or prevent type 2 diabetes.
-Start with warming up and incorporating light exercises and physical activities like running, jogging, or swimming daily for about 30 minutes to strengthen and improve your heart and hormones that contribute to the use of insulin.
+Start with warming up and incorporating light exercises and physical activities like running, jogging, or swimming daily for about 30 minutes to strengthen and improve your heart and hormones that contribute to insulin use.

 It is necessary to keep a check on your blood sugar level if you have diabetes.
 Ask your doctor to tell you how often to check your blood sugar level and follow his guidelines.

 You can control type 2 diabetes through medication that your doctor suggests.
 However, it does not mean you can eliminate it.
-It is a lifetime disease that you can prevent, but once you get it, you cannot get rid of it.
+It is a lifetime disease that you can prevent, but you cannot get rid of it once you get it.

 This medicine stimulates the pancreas to produce more insulin.
 Meglitinides works quickly but for a short time.
-It sometimes lowers your sugar level to a dangerous level; therefore, watch your sugar levels if you are taking this medicine.
+It sometimes lowers your sugar level to a dangerous level; therefore, watch your sugar levels if you take this medicine.
 It also causes weight gain.

 Doctors give Metformin to type 2 diabetes patients.
 It decreases the secretion of glucose in the liver and improves your body’s response to insulin.
 In type 2 diabetes, the human body does not respond to insulin; this medicine increases your body’s sensitivity to insulin.
 Metformin also has some side effects.
 It may cause diarrhea and nausea, but these symptoms will go away in time.
 You can take it with other oral medications or insulin.